Celeste3140/Regex-Tutorial/README.md

 Another example, we have this bracket expression [3-5], it will search for any number between 3-5.

 ### Greedy and Lazy Match
+* Greedy searches will search all and every occurances.
+A negative to this is that a greedy search will result in a large group of results.
+Greedy searches is usually the default behaviour of regular expression.

+* Lazy Matches outputs a much smaller match group.
+The matching is repeated until condition is satisfied.
+Lazy matches can be used by adding "?" at the end of the expression.

 ### Boundaries